 Advanced-Startup-05

-One thought on “Resolving Windows 8/8.1 Automatic Repair Loop After Windows Updates
+One response to “Resolving Windows 8/8.1 Automatic Repair Loop After Windows Updates”

 What did you do to get to that screen?
 I’m on a Dell and have no idea how to get past the black screen with the Dell logo where the automatic repair loop is happening.